 While Otis College is committed to expanding its use of preferred first names, here are examples in which a legal first name will currently be used due to technology limitations and/or legal requirements:

-- Academic Records including degree evaluations, transcripts (both official and unofficial), and diplomas
+- Academic Records including transcripts (both official and unofficial)

 - Self Service